openwisp/openwisp-utils/README.rst

 Adding a generic link
 ~~~~~~~~~~~~~~~~~~~~~

-If you want to add a link which contains a custom url then you can use following syntax for config.
+To add a link which contains a custom url the following syntax can be used.

 **Syntax:**